 Tax Identity Theft: How it happens and how to fix it

-Why does tax identity theft happen?
+Why does stolen identity refund fraud happen?

-Tax identity theft is relatively easy in today’s current tax system.
-Thieves need only your name, Social Security Number (SSN) and date of birth to file a fraudulent return online.
+It’s relatively easy for a thief to file another person’s tax return in today’s current tax system.
+Thieves need only a name, Social Security number (SSN) and date of birth to file a fraudulent return.
 And most of the time, the thieves are untraceable.

 There are basically two ways to detect tax identity theft.